Asuart/Pixie-Dust/README.md

 # PixieUI
 OpenGL based library for simple UI.
 I do not recomend to use it, because it's made as placeholder UI for my other projects and requires a lot more work to be decent.
 It doesn't provide a lot of utility at the moment, isn't optimized and can be buggy.

-The purpose of this code is to create small scale primitive UI (approximately 600 by 400 pixels) and upscale it to your screen.
+The goal is to create small scale primitive UI (approximately 600 by 400 pixels) and upscale it to your screen.
 All sizes are set in pixel values and everything is absolutely positioned.

 It allows you to set up UI that can:
 - Render text in 5x7 pixel font.
 - Draw rectangles with border.